davidsilvabravo/PacMen-Exercise/README.md

 # PacMen-Exercise
 ## Description
-Generate as many pacman as wanted and make them move on browser's window, just by clicking on "Add PacMan" and "Start Game" buttons.
+Generate as many pacman as wanted and make them move on browser's window, just by clicking on "Add PacMan" and "Start Game" buttons !

 ## How to run
 You just need to download all these files from the repo, and put them together on a single folder: